Linear Regression Calculator

 |---|---|---|

-| Slope | The rate of change: how much Y changes for each unit increase in X | Understanding strength and direction of relationship, forecasting sensitivity, trend analysis |
+| Slope | The rate of change: how much Y changes for each unit increase in X | Understanding strength and direction of relationship, forecasting sensitivity |

-| Intercept | The Y value when X is zero (where the regression line crosses the Y-axis) | Finding baseline values, understanding starting points, model interpretation |
+| Intercept | The Y value when X is zero (where the regression line crosses the Y-axis) | Finding baseline values, model interpretation |

-| R² Value | Coefficient of determination (0 to 1): what percentage of Y's variation is explained by X | Assessing model quality, determining if linear fit is appropriate for your data |
+| R² Value | Coefficient of determination (0 to 1): what percentage of Y's variation is explained by X | Assessing model quality, judged against your field's typical range |

-| Regression Equation | The mathematical formula of the best-fit line: Y = slope×X + intercept | Making predictions, documentation, communicating results to others |
+| Regression Equation | The mathematical formula of the best-fit line: Y = slope×X + intercept | Making predictions, documentation, communicating results |

-| Predicted Y | The Y value estimated by the regression line for any given X value you enter | Forecasting, scenario analysis, what-if planning, trend extrapolation |
+| Predicted Y | The Y value estimated by the regression line for any given X value you enter | Forecasting, scenario analysis, what-if planning |

 Benefits of Using the Linear Regression Calculator